 Safeguarding at Long Lee

 At Long Lee Primary School and in the Footprints Federation we regard the safeguarding of children to be of great importance.
-The following leaflet provides a guide for parents and carers to summarise key information about safeguarding.

 What is Safeguarding?